 Help us in the race against dementia

 Q: How is Race Against Dementia working to make early diagnosis better?

 Aitana: As a researcher, seeking research funding takes a lot of our time.
 Race Against Dementia is changing this, providing fellows like me with resources and time to focus on what really matters – our research.
-RAD allows us to think laterally and take risks to succeed.
-The RAD development programme is influenced by Formula 1’s approach to leadership, teamwork and innovation.
+Race Against Dementia allows us to think laterally and take risks to succeed.
+The Race Against Dementia development programme is influenced by Formula 1’s approach to leadership, teamwork and innovation.
 It changes the way we approach dementia research – more precision and even greater urgency.

 Q: Are these new drugs that came out recently making any difference?

-Learn more about the innovative research our RAD Fellows are driving forward and join the race against dementia.
+Learn more about the innovative research our Race Against Dementia Fellows are driving forward and join the race against dementia.

+Help us in the race against dementia